Texas Camp 2026: October 9-12

 Code of Conduct & Camp Safety Team

-At Texas Camp, we prioritize creating a welcoming, inclusive, and safe environment for all participants.
-Our Code of Conduct ensures respect, fairness, and kindness among everyone in attendance.
-To further support this, we have a dedicated Safety Team available at camp.
-They are trained to confidentially assist with any concerns, answer questions, and promote a positive experience for everyone.
-Your well-being is our top priority—let’s dance together in a spirit of community and care!
+TIFD is committed to creating a welcoming, inclusive, and safe environment for all participants at our events.
+Our Code of Conduct ensures respect, fairness, and kindness toward each person present.
+To further support this, we have a dedicated Safety Team available at Texas Camp.
+Team members are trained to confidentially assist with any concerns, answer questions, and promote a positive experience for all attendees.
+Your well-being is our top priority.
+Let’s dance together in a spirit of community and care!

 Helpful Links